francescomacri/francescomacri.github.io/_posts/2023-08-01-Euclidean-Algorithm.md

 1. gcd($a, b$) = gcd($b, r$) if $a, b, q,$ and $r$ are integers with $a = b \cdot q + r$ and $0 \leqslant r < b$.
 2. gcd($a, 0$) = $a$.

-_**From**: Susanna S. Epp, Discrete Mathematics with Applications, Metric Version, 2020 Australia, page 254._
+(*From: Susanna S. Epp, Discrete Mathematics with Applications, Metric Version, 2020 Australia, page 254.*)

 _Sample solution in Python_.